ZachVZ/Analyzing_Portfolio_Risk_and_Return/README.md

 Installing Jupyter notebook
 On the terminal, under the conda dev environment, type the code below:

-""pip install jupyterlab
+pip install jupyterlab
 ---

 Opening Jupyter notebook
 If you have Jupyter Lab already installed, to open your Notebook, please type this while on your conda dev environment:

-""jupyter lab
+jupyter lab

 Once you click ENTER, this will open on your default browser.
 ---